reflektimi/factum/README.md

 - **👥 Client Management**: Store and manage customer and supplier details (CRM).
 - **📉 Expense Tracking**: Categorize and monitor business expenses.
 - **📨 Credit Notes**: Handle refunds and cancellations efficiently.
+- **🛡️ Secure Backups**: Automatic, encrypted, and compressed backups of your database and storage.
 - **🔍 Global Search**: Quickly find documents, contacts, or settings from anywhere in the app.
 - **🎨 Custom Branding**: Personalized document layouts with logo, color, and footer customization.